cdisc-org/usdm/README.md

 - Dictionaries Sheet
 - Configuration sheet

 The content of each sheet is described below.
+A graphical representation of the sheets can be found [here](https://github.com/cdisc-org/usdm/blob/main/docs/sheets.png)

 ### CDISC Terminology